AutodeskGames/stingray-docs/source/interactive_help/reference/engine_settings.md

-# Stingray engine `settings.ini` file reference
+# `settings.ini` file reference

 <a name="top"></a>

-Every Stingray project needs to have a *settings.ini* file at the root of the project folder.
+Every {{ProductName}} project needs to have a *settings.ini* file at the root of the project folder.
 This file contains a variety of settings that the engine uses to initialize its subsystems.
 It expresses the data using the SJSON format.
 See ~{ About the SJSON data format }~.

-If you've created a new project based on any of the default Stingray ~{ Template projects }~, you already have a *settings.ini* file created for you, pre-configured with default settings.
+If you've created a new project based on any of the default ~{ Template projects }~, you already have a *settings.ini* file created for you, pre-configured with default settings.

 This topic describes all the settings that you can configure in this file in order to modify the behavior of the engine.